-Kollenbroich said that the town would prefer people still develop outside of the corridor, and that the town would be cautious about what it approves in that area.
+Kollenbroich explained that the town would prefer people still develop outside of the corridor, and that the town would be cautious about what it approves in that area.
 Development would only be allowed along the edges of the corridor, and all changes would still need to be approved by the Plan Commission.

-An example of what the board would consider approving would be a new deck, or improvements for homes that already exist there.
+An example of what the board would consider approving would be a new deck or improvements for homes that already exist there.